 by Tammy Drennan

 Leave it up to G. K. Chesterton to get to the heart of the matter.
-The problem, by Chesterton’s definition, with reform movements boils down to the fact that most reformers are pessimists – they believe everything is bad, life unjust, people fairly helpless to better their lot.
+The problem, by Chesterton’s definition, with reform movements, boils down to the fact that most reformers are pessimists.

 The optimist reformer believes in the individual’s capacity and desire to make something great of himself – and his right to do so.

-But when we find failure the surprise, when we expect success and greatness, when we respect equality and deem all men as capable as ourselves, that is when we begin to see the future brighten.
+When we find meanness and failure the surprise, when we expect success and greatness, when we respect equality and deem all men as capable as ourselves, we become enablers instead of fixers and that is when we begin to see the future brighten.